sayheylaura/manfred-awesomic-cv/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-Type `ctrl/cmd + c` to stop it from running.
+In the terminal, type `ctrl/cmd + c` to stop it from running.

 ## Using MACv

 ![](https://media1.tenor.com/images/2a8ce8d4128b7b6616fb825ede2b47ec/tenor.gif?itemid=11225469)

-To get started, you will need to follow this [JSON schema](https://github.com/getmanfred/mac/blob/master/schema/schema.json).

-Once your JSON file is ready, follow these instructions:

-1. Add it to services folder 📂
+To create your CV, there are three different ways:

+1. _Easy mode_: click on the **Form** tab and fill the form fields with your data.

-2. Go to App.js, then change the import link and the App's state to your shiny JSON file 💻
+2. _Advanced_: go the **JSON editor** tab and modify the JSON data.

-3. Lit 🔥🔥🔥
+3. _Pro_: create your own JSON following this [JSON schema](https://github.com/getmanfred/mac/blob/master/schema/schema.json), then paste it to the **JSON editor** text area.

+After following any of these steps, click on the **CV viewer** tab to see your changes.

+Once on the **CV viewer** tab, you can print your CV or copy the inner HTML to paste it to your website.

+## Community

+This is an Open Source collaborative project, made with :green_heart: at [Adalab](https://adalab.es/) as our final assignment.
+It was achieved with the guidance and endless support of [Manfred](https://www.getmanfred.com/).

+We strive to learn and share with everybody, so feel free to send us a PR for improvements.
+Also, an *issues section* is on its way :sunglasses: